 'Making history' as female rappers

-The Queens of Art tour, which travels across eight UK cities and towns, claims to be the first UK tour to feature a female line-up of rappers, musicians and DJs for every date.
+A UK hip-hop tour claims to be the first to feature an all-female line-up of musicians, rappers and DJs.

-So what is it like to be a woman working on the scene today?
-And what goes into putting on a tour?

 -